LICENSING 101 ALTIUM LICENSE TYPES AND FUNCTIONS

 TOPICS IN THIS SOLUTION

-The diﬀerent license types and how to use them are covered in detail in this paper.
-Also, a quick guide to which type of license would be utilized for each environment you, or your company, may encounter is included.
-Reading this paper will help you to better understand the license types available, environments each type supports and how you can eﬃciently manage your software needs using the Altium licensing system.
+The diﬀerent license types and how to use them are covered in detail below.
+Also, a quick guide to which Altium license types would be utilized for each environment you, or your company, may encounter is included.
+Altium software is used to prepare printed circuit board designs and assist with the creation of printed circuit boards.
+A design tool, specifically a PCB design tool, is essential for creating a PCB layout and preparing a reference layout.
+Reading this paper will help you to better understand the different Altium license types available, environments each type supports and how you can eﬃciently manage your software needs using the Altium licensing system.

-Let’s take a look at the features and benefits of each license type.
+Let’s take a look at the features and benefits of each company wide and standalone license type.
 Note: For a quick cheat sheet, you may browse to the end of the document for a summary of the license types and the configurations they support.

 On-Demand (previously known as “global floating”) licenses are probably the most popular license type due to the features and options made available to the user and license manager.
 They are also popular as they support multiple users in multiple environment types.
 On-Demand licensing is available anywhere an Internet connection is available.
 However, if the user is going to be disconnected temporarily, for traveling purposes or security reasons, the license can be roamed.
 When the license is roamed, the user sets the length of time that the license will be roamed, and the license seat will be unavailable to other users until the period has ended or the license has been returned from “roam” status.
 If the license contains multiple seats, all other seats will remain available to other users.